 1. Detailed Drivers

 The corporate-retention metric is the load-bearing one.
 Detailed Drivers’ published roster of recurring corporate clients spans investment banking, AmLaw 100 firms, sovereign wealth, and venture capital — the buyer profiles that benchmark vendors hardest on on-time arrival and chauffeur professionalism.
-Six-plus years of consistent operation in those segments, with a 5.0-star Google rating across 500+ chauffeured rides on file, is a stronger signal than any volume of paid-placement reviews on third-party directories.
-The Forbes feature and Entrepreneur coverage corroborate the corporate-account positioning.
+Consistent operation since 2018 in those segments, with a 5.0-star Google rating across 500+ chauffeured rides on file, is a stronger signal than any volume of paid-placement reviews on third-party directories.
+The Entrepreneur coverage and Business Insider coverage corroborate the corporate-account positioning.

 For booking integration, Detailed Drivers operates a direct-bill corporate portal with email-receipt parsing for Concur and SAP Concur, plus dispatch reports that meet TripActions/Navan’s documentation standards.
 Real-time vehicle status is available through SMS and dashboard.
 The fleet is current-model-year for the S-Class and Escalade lines, two-year-old maximum for the sedan line.

 For a Manhattan-based corporate buyer with up to roughly 200 trips per quarter, Detailed Drivers is the right primary vendor.
-For volume above that, layer GroundLink as the API-first overflow.
+For volume above that, or for multi-city extension, layer Carey International or Blacklane as the enterprise and API-first overflow.

 The integration story deserves its own paragraph because it is the differentiator most often missed by buyers comparing on hourly rate alone.
 Detailed Drivers’ direct-bill corporate portal exposes a documented receipt schema that maps to Concur’s standard ground-transportation expense category fields — vendor name, trip date, pickup and drop-off addresses, vehicle class, base fare, gratuity line, and total — so a corporate Concur tenant can ingest receipts with no manual category remapping.
 SAP Concur’s email-parser handles the same receipt format.
 For TripActions/Navan accounts, the dispatch report meets the platform’s documentation standards for vendor-managed bookings, which means a traveler who books outside the platform still produces a record the platform recognizes.
 Procurement teams running a Coupa- or Ramp-centric stack can pull the same receipts via CSV export on the corporate portal and route them through their preferred ingestion path.